CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

     show bgp ipv6 unicast summary
     =============================
     No IPv6 neighbor is configured
+      EBGP
+    switch(config-router)# neighbor swp2 peer-group EBGP
+    switch(config-router)# neighbor 192.0.2.4 peer-group EBGP

+## <span>Configure MD5-enabled BGP Neighbors</span>

+The following sections outline how to configure an MD5-enabled BGP neighbor.
+Each process assumes that FRRouting is used as the routing platform, and consists of two switches (`AS 65011` and `AS 65020`), connected by the link 10.0.0.100/30.

 **To manually configure an MD5-enabled BGP neighbor:**

 1. SSH into leaf01.

+2. C<summary>NCLU Commands </summary>

-2. Configure the password for the neighbor:
+1. From leaf01, configure the password for the neighbor:

         cumulus@leaf01:~$ net add bgp neighbor 10.0.0.102 password mypassword

-3. Confirm the configuration has been implemented with the `net show bgp summary` command:
+32. Confirm the configuration has been implemented with the `net show bgp summary` command.
+    For example:

         cumulus@leaf01:~$ net show bgp summary
         show bgp ipv4 unicast summary